jason-beh/aot-blog/src/content/how-i-taught-myself-to-code-when-i-was-only-14.md

 ---
 layout: post
-title: How I Teach Myself How To Code When I Was Only 14 😎
+title: How I Taught Myself How To Code When I Was Only 14 😎
 image: img/how-i-teach-myself-to-code-when-i-was-only-14/1.jpg
 author: Jason Beh
 date: 2019-09-04T03:01:09+00:00